jomellikesturtles/mdb-electron/README.md

 ## Todo

+- change details data fetch from Component to Guard by using CanActivate
 - ~~Search by title, imdbId~~ or keyword,
 - 'advanced' filters by date, genre, isAvailable, etc.
 - has backup offline search by using torrent_dump and offline-imdb